- FriJul19- RWU School of Law | Bristol Campus

 The Professor Anthony J. Santoro Business Law Lecture Series presents Becoming a Valued Business LawyerThuSep26Omni Providence Hotel

 5:30 PM Registration 6:00 PM Program Omni Providence Hotel One West Exchange Street Providence, RI Join us for our 2019 Professor Anthony J. Santoro Business Law Lecture Series where an experienced...

-Sponsored by the Student Bar Association 6:30 PM Meet & Greet 7:30 PM Dinner and Dancing Omni Providence Hotel One West Exchange Street Providence, Rhode Island A special overnight room rate of $109...
+Sponsored by the Student Bar Association 6:30 PM Meet & Greet 7:30 PM Dinner and Dancing Omni Providence Hotel One West Exchange Street Providence, Rhode Island OVERNIGHT SPECIAL ROOM RATE: A limited...